-As an agency or organization that would not normally hire unlicensed attorneys or may not have the resources to pay interns, the Long Career Launch Program is a way to obtain much-needed legal assistance from outstanding UT Law graduates.
+As an agency or organization that would not normally hire unlicensed attorneys or may not have the resources to pay interns, the Long Career Launch Program is a way to obtain much-needed legal assistance from outstanding Texas Law graduates.
 The Program increases access to justice in the community and promotes public service work among our graduates.
-Response from past participating employers has been overwhelmingly favorable as more than 130 government agencies and public interest organizations have participated in the Program since its inception in 2008.
+Response from past participating host organizations has been overwhelmingly favorable as more than 150 government agencies and public interest organizations have participated in the Program since its inception in 2008.

-The Fall 2013 Long Career Launch Program is open to December 2012, May 2013 and August 2013 J.D. graduates of the UT School of Law who will be taking the July 2013 bar exam.
+The Fall 2015 Long Career Launch Program is open to December 2014, May 2015 and August 2015 J.D. graduates of the School of Law who will be taking the July 2015 bar exam.
 It is open only to those who have not yet secured offers of employment; it is not open to those who have secured jobs but have deferred start dates.

 Graduates who are interested in participating in the Program secure an internship with an eligible organization, identify their supervising attorney at that organization, and then apply for a place in the Program.
 If selected, graduates complete the necessary paperwork and begin their internships.
 The number of applicants accepted into the Program depends on available funding; we expect selections to be competitive.

 Sponsored interns are required to work a minimum of 400 hours to be completed during the period between the July bar exam and the publication of bar results in November.
-The internship must begin no earlier than August 5 and no later than August 19, and end no later than November 22, 2013.
-Because it is our hope that Program recipients will simultaneously conduct a job search for long-term employment, this will allow them 16 weeks to complete the 400 hours.
+The internship must begin between August 3 and August 17, and end no later than November 20, 2015.
+Because it is our hope that Program recipients will simultaneously conduct a job search for long-term employment, this will allow them up to 16 weeks to complete the 400 hours.

-Since graduates will be seeking long-term employment, it is possible that an intern would find a position during the projected tenure of the internship, but we would expect the employer and the intern to have an understanding regarding notice of departure.
-We also would expect that this job search process would not materially interfere with the intern’s business-day work, but ask for flexibility to accommodate a possible job interview or minor job-search-related interruptions.
+Since graduates will be seeking long-term employment, it is possible that an intern may find a permanent position and need to leave during the projected tenure of the internship.
+In such an instance, we encourage the intern and host organization to put in place a mutually agreeable transition plan.
+Although we don't expect an intern's job search process to materially interfere with his or her business-day work, we ask for flexibility to accommodate a possible job interview or minor job search-related interruption.

-As a potential sponsoring employer, you will have the opportunity to screen applicants before offering an internship.
-In addition, you may sponsor multiple applicants.
-Please note that graduates have until Friday, June 21, 2013 to apply to the Program.
+As a potential host organization, you will have the opportunity to screen applicants before offering an internship.
+In addition, you may host multiple applicants.
+Please note that graduates have until Friday, June 19, 2015 to apply to the Program.

-We hope you will take advantage of this opportunity to connect with some of the finest law students in the country seeking to work for the public good.
+We hope you will take advantage of this opportunity to connect with some of the finest law graduates in the country seeking to work for the public good.